|

 her like and what it meant to us.
 The lessons Lauren taught us were

-I first met Lauren when we were little kids and my
+the most precious gift she gave us.
+Sharon: I first met Lauren when we were little kids and my

 dad coached our T-ball team.
 After that, I played her in AYSO soccer.